andy-maier/ansible-doc-template-extractor/README.md

 items).

-Disclaimer: The ansible-doc-template-extractor tool should be seen as a temporary bridge until there is official documentation extractin support for Ansible roles and playbooks.
+Disclaimer: The ansible-doc-template-extractor tool should be seen as a temporary bridge until there is official documentation extraction support for Ansible roles and playbooks.
 There have been discussions in Ansible forums to add support for Ansible roles to the ansible-doc and ansible-navigator tools.
 Once that happens, the ansible-doc-template-extractor tool is probably no